 Instead, they stand back up, wipe away their tears, and use the challenges as opportunities to prove to themselves and the world that they can overcome anything and everything.

 I’ve got great news.
 Mental strength isn’t a superhuman trait.
 Instead, it’s something that you can develop and master through trial and error.

 Take a moment and think back to a challenge that you had to overcome.
 What traits did you have to pull upon to get through that difficult time?

-However, I do know that the tough times have made me a stronger and more resilient human being.
+However, the tough times will make you a stronger and more resilient human being.
 The train wreck moments when my life felt as if it was falling apart proved to be signs that better things were actually falling back together.